lightbasenl/react-native-panorama-view/README.md

 ### Manual installation (RN < 0.60 )

-`$ react-native link @lightbase/react-native-panorama-view`
+`$ react-native link react-native-panorama-view`

 #### iOS (Cocoapods)

 This guide assumes you've already set-up your React Native project to use Cocoapods.

 1. Open up `ios/Podfile`
-2. Add `pod 'PanoramaView', :path => '../node_modules/@lightbase/react-native-panorama-view'` to your dependency block.
+2. Add `pod 'PanoramaView', :path => '../node_modules/react-native-panorama-view'` to your dependency block.
 3. Run `$ pod install`

 We recommend using a minimum platform version of at least 9.0 for your application to ensure that the correct